mens behaviour change

 Engage2Change is a 16-week (maximum) Men’s Behaviour Change program.
 The program supports men in exploring their use of domestic violence in a respectful setting that supports behaviour change.
 Engage2Change is not an anger management program.
 The focus is on domestic and family violence, and the safety of women and their children

 The process starts with up to four individual assessment sessions.

-Men self-assess to see if they are committed and ready to work towards non-violence and accountability.
+Men are assessed to see if they are committed and ready to work towards non-violence and accountability.

-They also assess if they are ready to take responsibility for their past or current use of violence with a partner or ex-partner.
+They are also assessed if they are ready to take responsibility for their past or current use of violence with a partner or ex-partner.